MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

     _Copying the SAS token_

-1. Find the file named eventgen.js in the "resources" directory of this lab and open it in your favorite text editor.
+1. Find the file named **eventgen.js** in the resources accompanying this lab and open it in your favorite text editor.
 Then find the section at the top of the file labeled "KEY VARS:"

 	```JavaScript
 	///////////////// KEY VARS /////////////////